FXOpen

 Indicators Used

-• RSI (Relative Strength Index): For this strategy, RSI setting for a 1-minute chart is a length of 4, with overbought and oversold boundaries at 80 and 20, respectively.
-These RSI settings for the 1-minute chart help in identifying short-term overbought and oversold conditions.
+- RSI (Relative Strength Index): For this 1-minute strategy, RSI settings are a length of 4, with overbought and oversold boundaries at 80 and 20, respectively.
+These settings are popular when identifying short-term overbought and oversold conditions.

-• Bollinger Bands: Bollinger Bands settings for a 1-minute chart are a 20-period simple moving average (middle band) and two outer bands set at a standard deviation level of 2 from the middle band.
-They help identify periods of high and low volatility as well as potential reversal points.
+- Bollinger Bands: Bollinger Bands settings for a 1-minute chart are a 20-period simple moving average (middle band) and two outer bands set at a standard deviation level of 2 from the middle band.
+They may help determine periods of high and low volatility as well as potential reversal points.

 The combination of RSI and Bollinger Bands allows traders to identify potential short-term reversals in the market.
-The Bollinger Bands provide a dynamic range for price action, while the RSI helps confirm overbought or oversold conditions, improving the accuracy of entry and exit points.
+Bollinger Bands provide a dynamic range for price action, while the RSI confirms overbought or oversold conditions.
+This may support traders when identifying entry and exit points.

 Entry